mvasigh/sveltekit-mdsvex-blog/README.md

 2. [Add MDsveX to your project](https://github.com/svelte-add/mdsvex#-adding-to-sveltekit) using svelte-add
 3. Configure your site to your liking; files with the `.svelte.md`, `.md` and `.svx` extensions will be picked up by MDsveX by default

-## Disclaimer

-SvelteKit is still pre-release software and APIs may change dramatically.
-Therefore, the code in this repository may need modifications to work with future releases of SvelteKit and MDsveX respectively.
-Please feel free to open an issue or raise a pull request if you find any issues!

 ## Questions?

 Feel free to ask any questions that you have!
 I am happy to try and answer them.
-The best way to reach me is by Twitter, [@mehdi_vasigh](https://twitter.com/mehdi_vasigh), but you can also [open an issue in this repository](https://github.com/mvasigh/sveltekit-mdsvex-blog/issues/new).
+The best way to reach me is by Mastodon, [@mehdi@mastodon.gamedev.place](https://mastodon.gamedev.place/@mehdi), but you can also [open an issue in this repository](https://github.com/mvasigh/sveltekit-mdsvex-blog/issues/new).